 “Leo, listen to me.
 Go to the Ferrante dock.
 The wedding boat, not the service launch.
 If they’re still there, stop them before the engine starts.
 And if the woman in green still wears the other half-anchor, show her yours.
 Do you hear me?
 Show her before anyone takes it.”

-Then the woman spoke again, faster now.
+Then the woman again, faster now, fear splintering her words.

 “If anything happens to me, tell Vittoria Ferrante that Cesare Valdini is using the same trick he used on Matteo.”

-The recording cut out.
+The message cut off.

 No one moved.